 The uniforms remain the property of the Town of Selma or the Lessor in the case of leased uniforms.
-Failure to turn in all uniforms will be grounds for payroll deductions and/or disciplinary action.
 Preauthorization for payroll deduction in the event of failure to return all issued uniforms/equipment is required upon hire for all employees provided uniforms.
+All Town Property (uniforms/equipment) issued to employee shall be returned to the supervisor immediately upon termination of employment.
+Failure to do so will result in payroll deduction or forfeiture of leave payout in final pay.